mlir-school/mlir-school.github.io/open-friday.md

 ## Registration

-Please register (coming soon)!
+[Please register](https://docs.google.com/forms/d/e/1FAIpQLSeRaSREk5sSVvNChBagRcR2R0c_-OpgR2EDHMXMKkyAl6hI1A/viewform?usp=header)!
 While attendance is free, your registration will help us with catering and badge printing.
 (Un)School participants do not need to register.